brajeshwar/brajeshwar.github.io/_posts/2007/2007-04-07-swx-a-new-data-exchange-format-for-flash.md

----
-layout: post
-title: SWX - A new data exchange format for Flash
+# SWX - A new data exchange format for Flash
----

 <a href="http://swxformat.org/">SWX</a> is designed to provide Flash developers with a simple and enjoyable experience when building data-driven applications.
 The key words here are simple, enjoyable and experience.
 SWX is compatible with Flash 6 r65+ to Flash 8 (ActionScript 1 and ActionScript 2).
 On the server-side, it has been tested and works well with PHP 5.
 At the time of its alpha release, SWX does not support ActionScript 3 and Flash 9.